manojxshrestha/Dirb/README.md

 # Dirb

 Dirb is a command line based tool to brute force any directory based on wordlists.
 It looks for existing (and/or hidden) Web Objects.
 It basically works by launching a dictionary-based attack against a web server and analyzing the response.
 DIRB main purpose is to help in professional web application auditing.
-It works by launching a dictionary based attack against a web server and analysing the HTTP request and see the HTTP response code of each request.
+It works by launching a dictionary based attack against a web server and analysing the HTTP request and see the HTTP response code of each request.Also we can find admin pannel & cpannel by this tool.

 The tool “Dirb” is in-built in Kali Linux, therefore, Open the terminal and type following command to start brute force directory attack.